Lab members and alumni

 Albert Dang completed a B.S. in Zoology at San Francisco State University, and worked as an assistant museum scientist at the Essig Museum of Entomology at UC Berkeley before becoming the first Yoder Lab graduate student in 2018.
 His Master’s project examined the role of pollen quality in determining the dynamics of Joshua tree’s mutualism with its specialized pollinators, and he graduated in 2021.

 Mikhail Plaza worked for the U.S. Geological Survey as a botany technician for several years before joining the Yoder Lab in 2019.
 For his Master’s research, Mikhail’s completed a linkage map for Joshua tree and used it to better understand how the trees have adapted both to varying climate and to their specialized pollinators.
-Mikhail graduated in 2021, and went on to pursue a PhD from Northwestern University, in Chicago.
+Mikhail graduated in 2021, and is now pursuing a PhD at UC Riverside.

 Maria Adjamoglian joined the lab while midway through here B.A. in Biology, and initially assisted with Alby Dang’s project.
 She transitioned into working on her own project alongside Michael Kolden to survey the diversity of weeds in the lawns of LA county parks.
 Maria graduated in 2021.